 She smiled.
 “Me either.
 You’re a hard man to keep up with Mr. Kane.”

 He traced the shell of her ear.
 Touched the nape of her neck.
-With her next to him all the stress and exhaustion of the tour seemed to have melted away.
+With her next to him all the stress and exhaustion of the tour seemed to melt away.
 He couldn’t believe only an hour in her arms and he felt like a new man.

 Brent might feel like a new man, but just yesterday he’d been concerned about his wife.
 He pushed up on his elbow so he could really study her.
 “You look tired.
 You’ve been working too hard?”